-6 SIMPLE LINKEDIN FEATURES BUSINESSES CAN USE TO GROW THEIR ORGANIC FOLLOWING
+6 SIMPLE LINKEDIN BUSINESS FEATURES YOU CAN USE TO GROW YOUR ORGANIC FOLLOWING

-And while there are a plethora of functions, including InMail and other ways to connect with industry leaders, what features are there for your business?
+And while there are many functions, including InMail and other ways to connect with industry leaders, what features are there for your business?

 Table of contents